dnzc/theorem-guide/CONTENT/maths/[COURSE] Analysis-Topology/README.md

 ## Glossary and Style

-In definitions, the phrase that we define is highlighted like **this**.
+In definitions, the phrase that we define is highlighted like <span className="font-bold text-highlight-blue">this</span>.

 Abbreviations: